Looking for Psychedelic Therapist Training Programs?

 • Lead instructor: Hannah C. McLane, MD, MA, MPH

-• Video and reading content for you to keep
+• Self-paced modules: Video and reading content for you to keep

 • Weekly assignments and accountability groups